bdefore/universal-redux/README.md

 #### Why?

 This starter forked off of [react-redux-universal-hot-example](https://github.com/erikras/react-redux-universal-hot-example) with the goal of making an npm module for an easier starting point for new projects.
-Please refer to the README there for more details and join the discussion at the pull request, and please open an issue if you find one.
+Please refer to the README there for more details and join the discussion at the pull request here: https://github.com/erikras/react-redux-universal-hot-example/pull/626, and please open an issue if you find one.

 #### Usage